 The pubs that go in are selected from scratch each year.
 Each local branch has a certain allocation of pubs they can include in the Guide, and is responsible for selecting those pubs.
-In the case of Cambridge & District branch, we have 26 spaces available.
+In the case of Cambridge and District branch, we have 26 spaces available.
 We select the pubs in two stages: compiling a shortlist, and then voting.

 With marking complete it is normally the 26 eligible pubs with the highest average mark that go forward as our submission to the Guide.
 We ensure that at least 40% of our pubs come from outside the city, to make sure the guide is useful to all visitors to the area.
 So far this has always happened anyway with no need for adjustments.

 To take part in the online nomination or marking, go to our Good Beer Guide system.